deepsense-ai/ds-template/{{ cookiecutter.repo_name }}/README.md

 Then open `public/index.html` file.

-Please read the offical [Sphinx documentation](https://www.sphinx-doc.org/en/master/) for more details.
+Please read the official [Sphinx documentation](https://www.sphinx-doc.org/en/master/) for more details.

 {% if cookiecutter.ci == "GitLab" %}